 The Mansfield Public Schools is committed to compliance with Title VI and Title VII of the 1964 Civil Rights Act, Title I and Title II of the Civil Rights Act of 1991, the Equal Pay Act of 1963, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), the Age Discrimination Act of 1975, the Age Discrimination in Employment Act of 1967 (ADEA), the Family and Medical Leave Act of 1993 (FMLA), and with Massachusetts General Laws, c.
 76 §5, Chapter 151B, and 151C, all as amended.

-The Mansfield Public Schools has designated a Title IX compliance officer to coordinate the District's efforts to comply with these laws and to respond to matters of civil rights that arise in the school setting.
-If a student or employee feels that they have been discriminated against or harassed on the basis of race, color, sex, religion, national origin, limited English proficiency, sexual orientation, gender identity, disability, homelessness, or any other status or category protected under federal or state law, they may complain to the Principal of the school, director of human resources (employees), or to Title IX Officer for the school district.
+The Mansfield Public Schools has designated a Civil Rights compliance officer and a Title IX Coordinator to coordinate the District's efforts to comply with these laws and to respond to matters of civil rights that arise in the school setting.
+There are also building-based 504 Coordinators.
+If a student or employee feels that they have been discriminated against or harassed on the basis of race, color, sex, religion, national origin, limited English proficiency, sexual orientation, gender identity, disability, homelessness, or any other status or category protected under federal or state law, they may complain to the Principal of the school, director of human resources (employees), or to Civil Rights Compliance Officer or Title IX Officer for the school district.

-Discrimination complaints are dealt with at the individual school level whenever possible, with notification to the district-wide Title IX Officer.
+Discrimination complaints are dealt with at the individual school level as appropriate.
 All reasonable efforts will be made to inform only those with a "need to know" of the complaint.